zeditor01/cdc_examples/C008_db2zos.md

 <h3 id="1.2">1.2 The CDC Started Task</h3>

-<p>The diagram below is a representation of the components within a CDC capture instance, a CDC Apply instance, and how they
-relate to external artefacts.</p>
+The diagram below is a representation of the components within a CDC capture instance, a CDC Apply instance, and how they relate to external artefacts.

 ![CDC Started Task](images/cdc/CDC_architecture.jpg)